alliefleming/yellowco.co/_posts/2016-04-26-fast-fashion-and-self-worth-is-the-issue-deeper-than-just-wanting-cheap-clothes.markdown

 ---
 title: 'The One Surprising Thing Fueling Fast Fashion & Modern Day Slavery.
-Hint: it's Not What You Think.'
+Hint:it's Not What You Think.'
-author: heygirl@yellowconference.com
+author: Abigail Driscoll
 date: '2016-04-26 04:00:31 -0700'
 categories:
 - Advice